Sleeping, Snoring, Strokes and The Way We Breathe

 The immediate effect of sleep apnea is that the snorer must sleep lightly and keep the throat muscles tense.
 Because the snorer does not get a good rest, he or she may be sleepy during the day, which impairs job performance and makes him or her a hazardous driver or equipment operator.
-Untreated obstructive sleep apnea increases the risk of developing heart attacks, strokes, diabetes, and many other medical problems caused or worsened by fatigue and lowered oxygen.
+Untreated obstructive sleep apnea increases the risk of developing heart attacks, strokes, diabetes, and many other medical problems caused or worsened by fatigue and https://gem-3910432.net.

 People have the false idea that snoring has nothing to do with apnea.
-I do believe that is DOES have a LOT to do with apnea including sleep disturbance that makes one more susceptible to other oxygen deprivation and sleep loss maladies.
+I do believe that it DOES have a LOT to do with apnea including sleep disturbance that makes one more susceptible to other oxygen deprivation and sleep loss maladies.

 Doctors at Ludwig-Maximilians-University in Munich, Germany said in a report, published in the February issue of the Archives of Otolaryngology-Head & Neck Surgery, that the only sure way to diagnose obstructive sleep apnea is with an overnight test that monitors a number of things, including airflow through the nose and mouth, snoring, oxygen saturation, certain electrical activity of the brain and body position.

 101 patients who complained that they were having snoring problems were examined under one process which included a medical history and a look at anatomy in their nose and throat, and again by overnight sleep tests.

 The patients ultimately diagnosed with apnea by the overnight test had readings on the first physical tests that were not significantly different from those did not have apnea, the study found.

 "In our opinion, all patients seeking treatment for snoring should be screened overnight using a device measuring at least oxygen saturation and airflow", the report said.